bormiopoli/test-twython-keyword-scraper/README.md

 + All the above infomation is provided in either SDTOUT or a log file
 + You are free to choose the output format, provided that it makes it easy to parse and process by a machine

-### __Bonus points for:__ ###

-+ Keep track of messages per second statistics across multiple runs of the application
-+ The application can run as a Docker container

-## Delivery ##

-You are assigned to you own private repository.
-Please use your own branch and do not commit on master.
-When the assignment is finished, please create a pull request on the master of this repository, and your contact person will be notified automatically.

 ## How to run it ##

 The file main.py requires the definition of the credentials (consumer key, consumer token, access token and access secret) inside the file "twitter_credentials.json", located inside the folder "modules".